junioranheu/nuget-package-Bulk.Sql/README.md

 ## Compatibility

 Bulk.Sql is compatible with .NET 6.
-It supports the following database providers: SQL Server (Microsoft.Data.SqlClient or System.Data.SqlClient) and MySQL.
+It supports the following database providers: SQL Server (Microsoft.Data.SqlClient or System.Data.SqlClient), MySQL, and PostgreSQL.

 ## Support

 If you need any assistance or have any questions, feel free to reach out to me at junioranheu@gmail.com.